HoneyryderChuck/association_observers/README.md

 # AssociationObservers

 This is an alternative implementation of the observer pattern.
-As you may know, Ruby (and Rails/ActiveRecord) already have an implementation of it.
+As you may know, Ruby (and Rails/ActiveRecord, and DataMapper) already have an implementation of it.
 This implementation is a variation of the pattern, so it is not supposed to supersede the existing implementations, but "complete" them for the specific use-cases addressed.